girng/CaseWhenEnumVsCaseWhenString/README.md

 # CaseWhenEnumVsCaseWhenString

 Benchmark to compare the performance difference between case when checking an enum value, as compared to case when checking a string.
-This is a benchmark script for https://crystal-lang.org/
+This is a benchmark script using https://crystal-lang.org/

 ## Usage